 If you’re asking this question, it might be because you know that the public is demanding a different medical model.
 Patients want to be heard by their physicians and they want to be involved and participate in their own health and healing processes.
 More and more patients are learning about holistic health and lifestyles—and they’re seeking qualified natural medicine practitioners.
 NUNM’s naturopathic medicine (ND) program provides a rigorous education, delivered through evidence-informed practice, research, naturopathic philosophy, ethics, professionalism and cultural literacy.
 Every course prepares you to be the physician of tomorrow, to treat the root causes of disease, to treat patients with compassion, to thrive in the current and challenging environments of health care in the United States—and to provide the preventive health care more patients are seeking.

-Unlike allopathic medical programs, naturopathic students take over 300 hours in nutrition, study the microbiome, and incorporate nutrition into every diagnosis.
+Naturopathic students study the microbiome, and incorporate nutrition into every diagnosis.
 Naturopathic medical education also differs in that NDs avoid symptom suppression as it can interfere with the healing process, and instead work to determine the root cause of symptoms.
 In addition to being trained as primary care physicians, NDs use “Nature Cure” or traditional naturopathic medicine modalities to activate the body’s capacity for self-healing and self-regeneration, which supports the healing process and leads to improving the state of overall health.
 Here are the main modalities NDs practice: clinical nutrition, mind-body medicine, botanical medicine, minor surgery, midwifery, pharmaceutical medicine, nature cure/vitalism, physical medicine, IV therapy, hydrotherapy.

 One of the biggest differences between allopathic medicine and natural medicine is characterized by the six philosophical principles of natural medicine: 1.
 First Do No Harm, 2.
 The Healing Power of Nature, 3.
 Identify and Treat the Cause, 4.
 Treat the Whole Person, 5.
 Physician as Teacher, 6.
 Prevention.
 At NUNM, our students spend a considerable amount of time with their patients in order to make a thorough assessment as they identify and address the underlying root cause behind patients’ complaints and presenting conditions.